Coverage Adequacy: Are You Actually Protected?

 Bundling your auto insurance with home, renters, or life insurance under the same carrier is one of the fastest ways to cut costs on both policies.

-Why it matters: Bundling typically saves between 7–25%, with some carriers like American Family offering up to 29% off.
+Why it matters: Bundling typically saves between 7–25%, with some carriers offering up to 29% off.
 That's real money on two policies simultaneously.

 What to look for: Get separate quotes first.
 Sometimes having two policies with two different insurers — each with their own competitive rate — can beat the bundled discount.
-Always run both scenarios.
+Always run both scenarios before committing.
+This is a key step when comparing car insurance quotes across carriers.

 6. What Is My Deductible, and Is It the Right Amount?